Guide to Investing in Thailand

 Overview of Thailand's Economy

 After experiencing a setback with major flooding, Thailand's economy had been recovering strongly since 2013, thanks to a higher minimum wage and infrastructure projects in areas devastated by flooding.
-The country's GDP contracted by 0.3% in 2015, however, and inflation remains above its target rate following a military coup in 2014 that left the country in recession.
+The country's GDP contracted by 0.3% in 2015, but quickly recovered to 3.2% in 2016, and 3.9% in 2017.
+And, economists believe that the economy will grow 4.2% in 2018.

 Investing in Thailand with ETFs

-The fund holds over 130 different securities weighted primarily in financials (26.88%) and energy (15.45%), with its three largest holdings accounting for more than 20% of its portfolio.
-With an expense ratio of 0.62%, the ETF is cheaper than many actively managed mutual funds, while its equity beta stands at just 0.76, as of August 2016.
+The fund holds over 120 different securities weighted primarily in financials and energy, with its three largest holdings accounting for more than 20% of its portfolio.
+With an expense ratio of 0.62%, the ETF is cheaper than many actively managed mutual funds.

 Buying Thailand ADRs & Stocks